byCrookie/github-backup/README.md

 # github-backup

-Back up your GitHub repositories locally, including their full Git history.
+Back up your GitHub account locally using GitHub’s migration exports.

 ## Install

-Download the appropriate binary from the GitHub Releases page.
+Download the binary for your platform from the GitHub Releases page.

 * **Windows:** Add the executable to your `PATH`.
 * **macOS / Linux:** Make it executable: